yeoman/yeoman/docs/cli/commands/install.md

 yeoman install jquery spine
 {% endhighlight %}

 As mentioned, the files for these dependencies will be added to `app/components`.
 If you wish to use any of them you will need to manually include a script/file reference to the relevant source files.

 Example:

-{% highlight sh %}
+{% highlight html %}
-&lt;script src="components/spine/lib/spine.js" &gt;&lt;/script&gt;
+<script src="components/spine/lib/spine.js"></script>
 {% endhighlight %}

 If installing a dependency which has its own dependencies described, these dependencies will also be pulled in.